-2018 Lagos State Model Colleges Entrance Examination Registration – Click Here to fill Online Registration Form
+2018 Lagos State Model Colleges Entrance Examination (Screening Test) Registration – Click Here to Register Your Child

 The National Parents and Teachers Association of the Federal Government Colleges has protested against the increase in the school fees of unity schools by the Federal Government, describing it as “commercialisation of education.”
 The organisation warned that the new fees, if not reversed, would force parents to withdraw their children from the unity colleges.